nukata/lisp-in-dart/README.md

 which had once accelerated the interpreter is effective again in Dart 2.5.
 So I included the hack in `Sym` class again.
+In addition, I made use of `BigInt` since `int` does not have inifinite-precision in Dart 2.0 and later.

 See [`IMPLEMENTATION-NOTES.md`](IMPLEMENTATION-NOTES.md)
 for other details of the implementation.

 ## How to use

-It runs in Dart 1.24 and later.
+It runs in Dart 2.5 and later.

 ```
 $ dart lisp.dart